adelowo/portfolio/_posts/2016-12-07-a-subtle-introduction-to-mocking-2.md

 Running `phpunit` should ___make us green___ without touching the internet.

 Like i said in the previous post, mocking is a big deal.
-Learning to use it has changed the way i write my tests and even increases my coverage - even though coverage isn't a measure of quality.
+Learning to use it has changed the way i write my tests and even increased my coverage - even though coverage isn't always a measure of quality.

 ### Alternate Ending